On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Conclusion of the proof of Theorem

 Now let $Y \in J$ have diagonal blocks $M_1$, \ldots $M_r$ as in (\ref{M-matrix}).
 As $XYX^{-1} \in J$, we have

 for some $N_1$, \ldots, $N_r \in \GL_3(2)$.
 It follows that

 and

-Then (\ref{conj1}) shows that conjugating an invertible block diagonal matrix in $\GL_{3r}(2)$ by the projection of $X$ into $\Aut(V)=\GL_{3r}(2)$ gives another invertible block diagonal matrix.
-It then follows from the claim at the start of the proof that conjugating any block diagonal matrix (not necessarily invertible) by same the projection gives a block diagonal matrix.
+Let us write $\overline{X}$ for the projection of $X$ into $\Aut(V)=\GL_{3r}(2)$.
+Then (\ref{conj1}) shows that conjugating an invertible block diagonal matrix in $\GL_{3r}(2)$ by $\overline{X}$ gives another invertible block diagonal matrix.
+It then follows from the claim at the start of the proof that conjugating any block diagonal matrix (not necessarily invertible) by $\overline{X}$ gives a block diagonal matrix.
 Thus, given any $3 \times 3$ matrices $M_1$, \ldots, $M_r$ over $\F_2$, there exist matrices $N_1$, \ldots, $N_r$ so that (\ref{conj1}) holds.

 Let $i \in \{1, 2, \ldots, r\}$.
-Since $P$ is invertible, there must be some $h$ with $P_{ih} \neq 0$.
+Since $X$ is invertible, there must be some $h$ with $P_{ih} \neq 0$.
 Consider the block diagonal matrix $M$ with an arbitrary matrix $M_h$ in the $h$-th position, and all other blocks $0$.
 Then the $ij$-th block of $PMQ$ is $P_{ih} M_h Q_{hj}$.
 This must be $0$ if $j \neq i$.
 Since this holds for arbitrary $M_h$, it follows that $Q_{hj}=0$ for all $j \neq i$.
 Since $\sum_j Q_{hj} P_{jh}=I$, we find that $Q_{hi}P_{ih}=I$, so $Q_{hi}$ and $P_{ih}$ are invertible.
 As $Q_{hi} \neq 0$, a similar argument shows that $P_{ij}=0$ for all $j \neq h$.
 Thus for each $i$, there is a unique $h$ with $P_{ih} \neq 0$.
 Similarly, for each $h$, there is a unique $i$ with $P_{hi} \neq 0$.
 Thus there is a permutation $\pi \in S_r$ such that $P_{ij} \neq 0$ if and only if $i= \pi(j)$.
 Setting $Z_j=P_{\pi(j)j} \in \GL_3(2)$, we find that

 Thus

 Then (\ref{conj1}) and (\ref{conj2}) simplify to